a-trifyllis/eea-poc/README.md

 The following are some reasons for choosing Angular 5 as a web framework

+### Maintainability/Reusability

+Angular addresses maintainability mainly with the use of Typescript.
+Typescript, in contrast to Javascript, is a strongly-typed language which helps developers to prevent bugs and mistakes early in the development process (before runtime).
+While small JavaScript projects don’t require such enhancement, the enterprise-scale applications challenge developers to make their code cleaner and verify its quality more often.
+Using Typescript also promotes concrete data structures and, as a result, promotes object-oriented design & best practices.
+Finally, TypeScript has better navigation, autocompletion, and refactoring services.

+Furthermore, the component-oriented architecture promoted by Angular is also a step towards more modular and reusable code.

+All of the above help towards a maintainable code-base.

 ### Familiarity

-Angular 5 syntax and architecture is different from AngularJS (used in most(?) of the previous Web Forms) but many fundamental concepts remain the same.
-Especially if a developer has worked with AngularJS 1.5 (or above) using Typescript.
-This means that the transition from AngularJS to Angular 5 is smoother for the developer than to a completely different framework.
+In Angular 5 many fundamental concepts are the same as in AngularJS (the framework used in most of the previous Web Forms).
+The overall syntax might have changed, but if the developers are experienced in AngularJS (especially with version 1.5+ with Typescript) the transition to Angular 5 is smoother than to a completely different framework.
-Also (and this is very important in our case) Typescript is much more familiar to back-end developers (for example Java developers) with an Object Oriented Programming background.
+Also Typescript is much more familiar to back-end developers (for example Java developers) with an Object Oriented Programming background.

-### Maintainability

-Angular addresses maintainability mainly with the use of Typescript.
-Typescript is a strongly-typed language (which Javascript is not), which allows developers to find bugs and mistakes earlier in the development process (before runtime).
-TypeScript also allows developers that are new to a codebase to more quickly get up to speed due to their ability to more quickly see the types of data moving through the application.
-The component-oriented architecture promoted bu Angular is also a step towards more modular (and thus more maintainable) code.
+This is a very important point in our case, since most of the developers in the team are Java developers.

 ### Angular CLI

-Using the build-in CLI code generation tool makes the process of setting up a new project completely trivial.
+Using the build-in CLI code generation tool makes the process of setting up a new project relatively trivial.
 The project is generated automatically using the CLI which relieves the developer from various time-consuming tasks including configuring a new project, configuring a build tool, creating a build process etc.
-During development using the CLI the developer can quickly generate new components, services etc avoiding the repetitive boiler-plate code that must be written for such tasks.
+During development using the CLI the developer can quickly generate new components, services, modules etc avoiding the repetitive and boiler-plate code that is needed for these tasks.

 ### Popularity/Active community